-A few women have asked me what to wear when visiting Utah National Parks so I thought I’d share some clothing tips based on what I personally wore and also what I saw other travelers wearing on my recent 10 day road trip with Jucy Campervans.
+A few readers have asked me what to wear when visiting Utah National Parks so I thought I’d share some clothing tips based on what I personally wore and also what I saw other travelers wearing on my recent 10 day road trip with Jucy Campervans.
 Find out what you need!

 What to Wear in Utah National Parks: Spring